Fahani/webrobocomp.github.io/page4.md

 # Is CNN solution to every object classification problem?

 Given the hype about CNNs and how they outperform the state-of-art object classifiers it would be interesting to see how they perform on images of day-today objects placed o a table .
 Figure 1 shows sample images given to CNN for classification.
 Although being a simple non-cluttered object identification problem, it is a non-trivial and challenging for vision tasks.
 Because, the the resolution is low and and objects are small.
 CNNs are good classifiers for a primary object in the scene i.e. we need to extract the object before giving it to a CNN.
-So letís manually crop every object and give it to CNN and see how it performs.
+So let‚Äôs manually crop every object and give it to CNN and see how it performs.
 I have used 2 state-of-art CNNs.
 One is VGG16 by Oxford research group and the other is Overfeat by CILVR Lab @ NYU.
 I tried to qualitatively analyse the performance of both networks using top and top-5 classification results.
 I found that the performance is not very good for top-result, however the performance is acceptable for top-5 results.

 ![alt tag](images/week1/week1_dataset.png)